Krister Bringéus: Early life and postings

 Bringéus was born on 7 September 1954 in Lund Cathedral Parish, Malmöhus County, Scania, Sweden.
 He is the son of ethnologist Nils-Arvid Bringéus and Doctor of Philosophy Gundis Bringéus (née Lindahl).
 Bringéus did his military service at the Interpreting School and studied at the Université Paul Cézanne Aix-Marseille III between 1973 and 1974, after which he graduated with a bachelor's degree in philosophy from Stockholm University in 1976 and a bachelor's degree in law from Uppsala University in 1979.
 He served at the Embassy of Sweden, Moscow from 1975 to 1976 and was chancellery secretary of the Foreign Ministry from 1979 to 1980.
 He was embassy secretary at the Embassy in Pyongyang from 1980 to 1981 and at the Embassy in London from 1981 to 1984, after which he was First Secretary at the Embassy in Moscow from 1984 to 1987.
 In 1987–1990, he was embassy secretary in the Personnel Department of the Ministry for Foreign Affairs, after which he was First Secretary at the Embassy in Bonn between 1990 and 1992 and Embassy Counselor at the Embassy in Washington between 1992 and 1997.
 He was Ministerial Adviser at the Department for European Security Policy in the Ministry for Foreign Affairs from 1997 to 2002, first as Deputy Head of department from 1997 to 1998 and then as Head of the department from 1998 to 2002.

 Senior roles and ambassadorships

-In 2002 Bringéus was appointed head of the Swedish delegation at the Organization for Security and Co-operation in Europe in Vienna, holding the post until 2007.
+In 2002 Bringéus was appointed Permanent Representative of Sweden to the OSCE in Vienna, holding the post until 2007.
 In 2007 he was appointed Ambassador of Sweden to Serbia, with dual accreditation to Montenegro.
 He held this role until 2010, which was followed with a posting that year as Senior Civilian Representative at Mazar-e Sharif with responsibility for the overall political leadership and Swedish civilian activities in the area, until 2011.